 Gender: Select your gender.

 Weight (kg): Enter your weight in kilograms.
+Click the button on the right to switch to pounds (lbs).

 Height (cm): Enter your height in centimeters.
+Click the button on the right to switch to feet and inches.

 Calculate: Click on the "Calculate" button to compute your BMI.

 Results: Your BMI will be displayed below the input fields.
-It will be categorized as "Underweight," "Normal weight," "Overweight," etc., depending on your BMI value.
+It will be categorized as "Underweight", "Normal weight", "Overweight", etc., depending on your BMI value.
 For children and teenagers, a percentile value is used to better assess BMI and interpret the results.
 Discuss the values with your doctor.

 BMI Percentiles for Children and Teenagers